 Getting back to Casanova, though…what are your thoughts on “Casanova” as a first name?

 P.S.
-Another member of the O’Jays, Walter Williams, was behind the peak usage of Shalawn and Seandra in the mid-1970s.
+Another member of the O’Jays, Walter Williams, was behind the peak usage of the names Shalawn and Seandra in the mid-1970s.

 Sources: LeVert – Wikpedia, SSA